Visiting Artists

 Sofia Ribeiro

 Born in Lisbon, Portugal, Sofia Ribeiro has a degree in jazz performance from Escola Superior de Música e Artes do Espectáculo in Porto, Portugal.
-During her studies she did a one-year exchange program in Barcelona at Escola Superior de Música de Catalunya, and another at Berklee.
+During her studies, she did a one-year exchange program in Barcelona at Escola Superior de Música de Catalunya, and another at Berklee.
 She was a student of Bob Stoloff and was awarded the Oliver Wagmann Memorial Scholarship.
 Later she received a master’s degree in jazz performance with “great distinction” from the Royal Conservatory of Brussels, where she studied with David Linx.

 Juan Andres Ospina

 Pianist, composer, arranger, and producer Juan Andrés Ospina is one of the most active and prominent exponents among an outstanding generation of Colombian musicians.
-As a Berklee alumnus, he studied with musicians such as Danilo Pérez, Maria Schneider, Greg Hopkins, and Dave Samuels, among many others, and was a recipient of the Jazz Herb Pomeroy Award.
+As a Berklee alumnus, he studied with Danilo Pérez, Maria Schneider, Greg Hopkins, and Dave Samuels, among many others, and was a recipient of the Jazz Herb Pomeroy Award.

 Miltos Pantelias